tadhgboyle/tab/README.md

     - Gift card given (would need to let gift cards optionally have an assigned user, but should prolly still be able to be used by anyone)
     - Admin emails: New user made, settings changed, etc
 - Store credit
-- Add check balance modal for gift card (under a "tools" dropdown?)
-- Add way to "hide used gift cards" in gift card list
 - Convert jquery ajax requests to use axios
 - Let orders use multiple gift cards
-- When editing entities, correctly return back to the list/show page the user was previously on upon success
 - Add "cost" to products and display margins
 - Create `Cart` model to represent an in-flight order, then use to implement cashier functionality with livewire and get rid of the fuckin item-sidebar.js
 - Ability to mark products as final sale/cannot be returned